felixleong/felixleong.com/content/blog/2012/recovering-from-a-long-outage.md

 And I wanted to tackle some of the harder issues head on this year and be more transparent about my stand on certain issues and what I observed and believed.

-And yeah, it's going to be a very interesting 2012 all right.{%- endmark %}
+And yeah, it's going to be a very interesting 2012 all right.